 Provide children with alternative images of healthy bodies.
 For example, showcase pictures of athletes of all different sizes and shapes, including athletes who are differently abled.
 Put the pictures under the title "Healthy bodies come in all shapes and sizes."
 Normalise and celebrate diversity by having a range of pictures around the school.
 Check out our Resources for appropriate posters, or go to your local art gallery.

 EDAW continues to be a huge success.
-A number of organizations and community groups work together to promote healthy body image and self-esteem, and to celebrate the diversity of shapes and sizes in our culture during the first week in February.
+A number of organizations and community groups work together to promote healthy body image and self-esteem, and to celebrate the diversity of shapes and sizes in our culture.

 Why do we need an EDAW?

 Self-esteem and social value are still unrelentingly connected to physical appearance, particularly for women.
 The beauty ideal today is uniformly thin, white, able-bodied, smooth-skinned, young and "glamourous".
 Given that less than 1% of us fit this ideal, it is not surprising that most women in our society are dissatisfied with their bodies.
 The displacement of other issues onto our bodies creates pressure to meet an unattainable standard of beauty, and leads us to develop harmful feelings toward ourselves and our bodies.